-10. Gender Pay Gap (GPG) reporting
+10 Gender Pay Gap (GPG) reporting

-- 10.1 From 2017 public sector organisations including government departments, the armed forces, local authorities and NHS bodies and most schools with 250 employees or more must publish and report specific figures about their gender pay gap.
+- 10.1From 2017 public sector organisations including government departments, the armed forces, local authorities and NHS bodies and most schools with 250 employees or more must publish and report specific figures about their gender pay gap.
 The GPG is the difference between the average earnings of men and women, expressed relative to the men's earnings e.g. women earn 15% less than men per hour.
 The figures are calculated using a specific reference date or "snapshot date."
 This date is the 31 March each year and organisations must publish this information on their public facing web site within 12 months. - 10.2 Schools with 250 or more employees must report and publish their own information and will not be included in the local education authority's GPG reporting.
 In Stockport there are currently no schools with 250 or more employees and are not therefore required to report on their GPG. - 10.3 The information which must be published is: mean gender pay gap in hourly pay: median gender pay gap in hourly pay: mean bonus gender pay gap: median bonus gender pay gap: promotion of males and females receiving a bonus payment: promotion of males and females in each pay quartile.
 A point to note is that Stockport Council does not have any pay bonus schemes. - 10.4 The Council agreed to include the GPG information in the Annual Pay Policy Statement.
 In order to ensure compliance with the requirements and that data included is consistent AGMA Councils have agreed a common data set.
-The majority of other AGMA Councils will also publish their GPG information as part of their Pay Policy Statement and therefore AGMA comparative figures will be published by 31 March 2021. - 10.5 Stockport is a supportive and flexible employer with a range of flexible working patterns and models available to employees, these include, flexible working, term time, part time, job share, agile and home working along with a "blind" recruitment process.
+The majority of other AGMA Councils will also publish their GPG information as part of their Pay Policy Statement and therefore AGMA comparative figures will be published by 31 March 2022. - 10.5 Stockport is a supportive and flexible employer with a range of flexible working patterns and models available to employees, these include. flexible working, term time, part time, job share, agile and home working along with a "blind" recruitment process.
+The flexibility agreed with employees in terms of working patterns has also increased during the pandemic to reflect difficulties with childcare and homeschooling and many employees working from home.
 Stockport also has a number of female role models in senior leadership and management positions.
 The Council's GPG is low with only small percentage differences.
-The mean difference in the 2020 hourly rate is 1.86% which is lower than the 2019 figure of 1.94%.
-The median hourly rate difference for 2020 is 2.57% which changed from 0.00% in 2019, this shows that for the first time in Stockport the median hourly rate has tipped in favor of the female workforce.
+The mean difference in the 2021 hourly rate is 1.32% which is lower than the 2020 figure of 1.86%.
+The median hourly rate difference for 2020 is -0.36% which changed from 2.57% in 2019, this shows that for the first time in Stockport the median hourly rate is higher the female workforce.
 Full details are shown in appendix one.
 Work will continue to improve the GPG including: identifying areas where it is difficult for female workers to access, improving career development opportunities and continuing to work with AGMA colleagues to learn from good practice.

-11. Future Legislation
+11 Future Legislation